NEROCA FC: 2014–present

-In the 9th season of Manipur State League (2014), NEROCA won the championship trophy.

-With the aim of participating in the I-League 2nd Division from 2015–16.
-As per the norms of All India Football Federation (AIFF), the nomenclature of NEROCA was changed to NEROCA Football Club.

-NEROCA competed in the 2015–16 and 2016–17 I-League 2nd Division seasons.
-They emerged as champions of the 2016–17 season with 26 points in 10 matches from the Final Round, and qualified for the 2017–18 season of the I-League.
+In the 9th season of Manipur State League (2014), NEROCA won championship trophy.
+The club as per norms of the All India Football Federation (AIFF), changed the nomenclature from "NEROCA" to "NEROCA Football Club Imphal", aiming to join I-League 2nd Division.
+NEROCA then went on to compete in the 2015–16 and 2016–17 I-League 2nd Division seasons.
+They emerged as champions of the 2016–17 season with 26 points in 10 matches from the final round, and qualified for the 2017–18 season of the I-League.
 They also clinched the title of Manipur State League in 2016.

 The biggest achievement of NEROCA is emerging as the runners-up in the 2017–18 I-League.
 Under the coaching of Gift Raikhan, they finished campaign with 32 points from 18 matches.
 In that season, NEROCA brought Vector X as their official shirt sponsor.

-In the 2020–21 I-League, NEROCA finished bottom of the Relegation Stage and got formally relegated, but were reinstated by AIFF after viewing the situation of Covid-19 pandemic.
+In the 2020–21 I-League, NEROCA finished bottom of the Relegation Stage and got formally relegated, but were reinstated by AIFF after viewing the situation of COVID-19 pandemic.

 On 4 July 2021, NEROCA signed Khogen Singh as their head coach for the 2021–22 I-League season, and began the league journey with a 3–2 win against Sreenidi Deccan on 27 December 2021.
 They achieved seventh position in league table.
 They later participated in 2022 Durand Cup.

-Crest and colours
+In 2022–23 I-League, NEROCA they finished on tenth position, and later, failed to qualify for the 2023 Indian Super Cup.
+In October, the club roped in Malaysian manager Jacob Joseph as head coach for 2023–24 league season.
+In April 2024, NEROCA along with TRAU, refused to travel to Mizoram to play Aizawl in their away matches and the games were cancelled by the AIFF; Both the teams from Manipur were relegated to I-League 2.
+The club took part in the 2024–25 I-League 2, in which they later fought in the relegation stage alongside city rival TRAU.

+Crest, colours & kits

 In the official club crest, there is map of Manipur in background and an anchor of sailing boat in foreground.

 The official colours of NEROCA are orange and green.